-4. Jerry Seinfeld wanted Jake Johannsen to play George.
+8. Jerry Seinfeld wanted Jake Johannsen to play George on Seinfeld.

 Though it’s hard to imagine Seinfeld without Jason Alexander as George Costanza, Seinfeld admitted that Alexander was not his first choice for the part.
 In an interview with Access Hollywood, Seinfeld said that he “begged” fellow comedian Jake Johannsen to take the part, but Johannsen refused.

-5. The rumors that Steve Buscemi auditioned to play George are not true.
+9. The rumors that Steve Buscemi auditioned to play George on Seinfeld are not true.

-6. Jason Alexander didn't think the show had a chance.
+10. Jason Alexander didn't think Seinfeld had a chance.

-7. There was one episode where Alexander didn't make an appearance, and he wasn't happy about it.
+11. There was one episode of Seinfeld where Jason Alexander didn't make an appearance—and he wasn't happy about it.

 In all of Seinfeld’s 172 episodes, there’s only one in which Alexander doesn’t appear—the season three episode, “The Pen,” which has Jerry and Elaine visiting Jerry’s parents in Florida (and Jerry getting an astronaut pen from their neighbor).
 Nervous that being written out of the episode meant that he could be written out of the show, Alexander warned Larry David that “if you do it again, do it permanently.”

-8. The real George Costanza sued for $100 million.
+12. The real George Costanza sued Seinfeld's creators for $100 million.